keenoho/go-core/README.md

 # go-core

-The core package for keenoho go project.
+The framework package for keenoho go project.